 Give an experience

-In many ways, experiential gifts are the ultimate waste-free gifts since they require no packaging or wrapping paper, and can be perfectly tailored to the tastes of whomever is on your list.
-Experiential gifts like tickets to a concert, a massage, or even a homemade meal are always a fun surprise and leave a lasting impression on the recipient.
-This is also a great way to invest in gifts that will make your loved ones truly happy, since science has proven that experiences bring us more lasting joy than material possessions.
+In many ways, experiential gifts are the ultimate waste-free gifts since they require no packaging or wrapping paper.
+They can also be tailored to the tastes of whoever is on your list.
+Experiential gifts like tickets to a concert, a massage, or even a homemade meal are always a fun surprise and leave a lasting impression.
+This is also a great way to invest in gifts that will make your loved ones truly happy.
+Science has proven that experiences bring us more lasting joy than material possessions.

-We hope these ideas help you embrace the joy of generosity without the stress and waste that come with mountains of wrapping paper and plastic packaging.
+We hope this waste-free holiday gift guide helps you embrace the joy of generosity without the stress and waste that come with mountains of wrapping paper and plastic packaging.
 Cheers to a less wasteful holiday season!